berkeley-scf/r-bootcamp-fall-2022/README.md

 To attend you must [submit a registration request](https://forms.gle/pzhSxhc3rCgqubdE7).
 Submitting the request does not guarantee as spot.
 Priority will be given to Berkeley grad students, postdocs, staff, and faculty, followed by those affiliated with another university or government agency, then Berkeley undergrads, and finally participants from for-profit organizations.
 Undergraduates interested in R should consider taking Statistics 133 or Statistics 132.

-NOTE: registrations will only be processed periodically so there may be a delay in hearing back from us about whether you are registered or on the waitlist.
+NOTE: registrations will only be processed periodically, so there may be a delay in hearing back from us about whether you are registered or on the waitlist.

 ## Cancellation